reggieray/regis-pay/README.md

 Change Feed-->>Message Broker: Payment Completed
 ```

+All components have been added to make the clear distinction how a payment flows through this architecture
+The same components from the previous diagram are included below and the new ones have been marked with asterisk(*).

+- **API**: Represents the application programming interface that exposes endpoints for creating, updating, and deleting data.
+- **Event Store***: Where event data is persisted.
+In this example project Cosmos DB, other databases are available.
+- **Change Feed Processor**: Monitors changes to data (e.g., database records) and publishes events when changes occur.
+- **Message Broker***: System used to forward on messages (integration events).
+Used the term Message Broker because RabbitMQ was used in this example, but this could easily be swapped out for servies like Azure Service Bus.
+- **Event Consumer**: Subscribes events and processes them (e.g., updating databases, sending notifications, etc.).
+- **3rd Party System***: Represents a thrid party system, either internally or externally.

 # Getting Started

 There are two ways to get started and up and running.